adobe/htl-spec/SPECIFICATION.md

           | '.' ('0'..'9'){'0'..'9'} [exponent]
           | ('0'..'9'){'0'..'9'} exponent ;

-    /* A Sightly comment can contain any character sequence other than '*/-->' */ comment = '<!--/*' {-('*/-->')} '*/-->' ;
+    /* An HTL comment can contain any character sequence other than '*/-->' */ comment = '<!--/*' {-('*/-->')} '*/-->' ;

     /* A string can be delimited by either double or single quotes.
 Within these delimiters it may contain either escape sequences or any characters other than backslash and whichever quote was used for delimiting. */